-This Saturday is St. Patrick’s Day, one this country’s most popular holidays and a great excuse to make a fool of yourself.
-Everyone seems to wear something green – even the vomit!
-Aside from that, for us Latinos (even though everyone is Irish on St. Patrick’s day), the holiday is a reminder that the Irish Diaspora emigrated all over Latin America, including Mexico.
+Everyone seems to wear something green on St. Patrick’s Day – even the vomit!
+And even though everyone pretends to be Irish on St. Patrick’s day, for Latinos the holiday is also a reminder that the Irish Diaspora emigrated all over Latin America, including Mexico.
 It wasn’t all good drunk times.
 Irish men have fought and died for Mexico.

 I think you know where I am going with this.